 Biochar is a form of charcoal that is produced by exposing organic waste matter such as wood chips and crop residue to heat in a low-oxygen environment.
 The word “biochar” is a combination of “bio” as in “biomass” and “char” as in “charcoal”.

 Biomass is a term for biological mass, thus the quantity of living or dead material provided by a given area of the earth’s surface.
-You can get it through a wide range of farm residues like maize husks, sawdust, leaves of trees etc.
+You can get it through a range of farm residues like maize husks, sawdust, leaves of trees etc.

 Benefits of Biochar for Soil Health and Crops